-A few tips about which chicken to use.
+A few tips about which chicken to use in this chicken bacon spinach pasta.
 When you shop for chicken, the one that works best is without any added water.
 But if it’s the kind that has added water (and usually added sodium too) – make sure all water/broth is drained after cooking the chicken.
 Otherwise the recipe will turn out watery and will need to be thickened by additional cheese or flour.

-This chicken penne recipe is very flexible with substitutions.
+This chicken bacon spinach pasta recipe is very flexible with substitutions.
 If you don’t like messing around with fresh tomatoes, you can replace them with a can of diced tomatoes.

 To begin with you will need to start cooking the bacon in the oven (see instructions in the recipe box).